joebadmo/joe.xoxomoon.com-content/index.md

 <p>Hi.
 I&#8217;m Joe.</p>

-<p>I live in a little, old house in Portland, Oregon with my lovely wife Bev and our son Zeke.</p>
+<p>I live in a little, old house in Portland, Oregon with my lovely wife Bev and our children, Zeke and Bea.</p>

 <p>I&#8217;m a &#8220;software&#8221; &#8220;engineer&#8221; for <a href="http://www.appnexus.com/">AppNexus, Inc.</a></p>